vaginessa/dns-wiki/TCP-security.md

 A full overview can be found over [here](https://www.torproject.org/projects/torbrowser/design/#fingerprinting-linkability).
 A fingerprint test can be found over [here](https://panopticlick.eff.org/about.php).

-It's highly recommend to use Tor/Orbot + NoScript (NSA NoScript) + Ref Control and Random Agent Spoofer.
+It's highly recommend to use Tor/Orbot + NoScript (NSA NoScript) + Certificate Control and (if no special about:config is in use) Random Agent Spoofer.
 [HTTPS-Everywhere isn't necessary with the correct Firefox and Tor settings](https://gist.github.com/CHEF-KOCH/b730d9511761e999c9ba) (since HTTPS-Everywhere may break some sites and is already implemented in NoScript [Desktop Version only] or can be managed by the Browser itself).